GlobalAICommunity/global-ai-bootcamp-2025/docs/06-workshop.md

 ### 1. Get an event key
 As an organizers you need an event key.
 This event key you share with your workshop attendees.

 Your attendees can use the event key to request an access key for the playground.
-The playground key is valid for the duration of the workshop.
+The access key is valid for the duration of the workshop.

 **[Request an event key](https://global-ai-communiy.zapier.app/workshop-event-key-request)**